nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2023-17.md

 ## Add Amazon S3 Client-Side Encryption With AWS KMS Managed Keys

-AWS S3 Client-side encryption with KMS is now possible
+AWS S3 Client-side encryption with KMS is now possible.

 AWS KMS client-side encryption can be enabled by defining a KMS key ID with the following property:
 ```Java